 The Convention on Biological Diversity (CBD) gives a formal definition of biodiversity.
-Article 2 of components of ecosystems.
+Article 2 of the Convention states that: "biological diversity means the variability among living organisms from all sources including, inter alia, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part; this includes diversity within species, between species and of ecosystems".
+Biodiversity is not only the sum of all ecosystems, species and genetic material.
+Rather, it represents the diversity and the variability within and among them.
+It can be distinguished from the expression "biological resources", which refers to the tangible components of ecosystems.
 Biological resources are real entities while biological diversity is rather an attribute or a descriptor of the living communities (strains within species, the genetic variability of microbes around the world, etc.).
-This expansive definition is extremely useful for rate of species extinction (CBD, 1992).
+This expansive definition is extremely useful for describing life on Earth, determining the biotic composition of an ecosystem, and addressing the rapid changes occurring at temporal and spatial scales to the ecosystem, such as the increasing rate of species extinction (CBD, 1992).